-Presentation Slides – Present these slides to your participants, which include role-play instructions, background information, and data on climate
+Presentation Slides – Present these slides to your participants, which include role-play instructions, background information, and data on climate impacts.

 Online Proposal Forms – Copy and paste the contents of this online excel sheet to your own to use to keep track of team proposals throughout the simulation.